HackerYou/student-resources/Slack.md

 If you do not see your classroom channel listed, please contact Laura Easson via [Slack](https://junocollege.slack.com/team/U01JN7E8ELE) or [email](mailto:laura.easson@junocollege.com).

 ## Slack Huddles
-Slack now has a feature where you can enter a huddle with people 1:1!
-A Huddle is voice-only conversation right in Slack.
-You can use this feature doing the following:
+Slack now has a feature where you can enter a one-on-one voice conversation with someone!
+You can use this Huddle feature by doing the following:
 1. Click on the person in Slack you'd like to enter a Huddle with.
 You have to be in the messaging area, where you would send a DM to the person, in order to see the Huddle feature
-2. On the bottom left corner, you'll see an antenna and the person's name and a little headphone's icon.
-Switch that on
+2. On the bottom left corner, there is an antenna and the person's name and a little headphone's icon.
+Switch that antenna on!
 3. You've entered the Huddle!
 The person will be notified that you have started a Huddle with them and will join
 4. Voila!
-You can now talk to the person
+You can now talk to the person one-on-one

 Huddles are a great way to communicate with individuals quickly via voice chat.
 It works very similarly to call, but quicker and with no video.
 Try one today!